Do individuals have the right to access their personal information?

 In cases where personal data has been proven to be inaccurate, incomplete or erroneous, individuals have the right to request correction.
 Where there is no legal basis to hold data, or the legal basis expired, individuals can demand that their personal data should be deleted.

 Employees (and other individuals) can request copies of their personal data along with copies of corrections to their data.
 Employers cannot charge data subjects when making deletions, modification or amendments to their personal data.

-Employers must fully comply with requests for access within two business days, failing which the individual making the request can apply to the court for an order requiring access.
-The only exception is where the delay or refusal to comply with the request is on grounds of national security or national interest.
+Employers must fully comply with requests for access within two business days.
+If the employer doesn’t respond within that time, the individual making the request can apply to the court for an order requiring access.
+The only exception is where the reason for the delay, or refusal to comply with the request, is based on national security or national interest.
 The lack of timely delivery of information or the delay in making the modification, in the form ordered by the Court, can be punished with a fine between 2 to 50 monthly tax units (MTU).